nathan-eize/AMOS2018-BARRA-data-demos/README.md

     ```>$ module use /g/data3/hh5/public/modules```

     ```>$ module load conda/analysis3-unstable```

+    Alternatively, if you are not using the NCI conda environments, you will need to create your own.
+I have included the __[environement.yml](https://github.com/nathan-eize/AMOS2018-BARRA-data-demos/blob/master/conda-env/environment.yml)__  and the __[spec_file.txt](https://github.com/nathan-eize/AMOS2018-BARRA-data-demos/blob/master/conda-env/spec_file.txt)__ files in this repository.
+You can create your own environment using the following command but please note that these conda environment files can become quite big!

+    ```>$ $ conda create --name <env> --file <this file>```

  3. Clone this repository into your working area

     ```>$ git clone https://github.com/nathan-eize/AMOS2018-BARRA-data-demos.git```